-[Regulation 11A inserted in Gazette 23 Dec 2005 p.
+[Regulation 11A inserted: Gazette 23 Dec 2005 p.
 6254.]

 11B.
 When participation in one option is full-time (Act s.
 11C)

 For the purposes of section 11C(1), participation by a child in an option is on a full-time basis if the participation is full-time according to the requirements laid down by the provider for participation in the course or employment concerned.